VictorErikson/notesApp/TOFIX.md

 -wrong color on the date-text at notes in edit daymode -wrong color on tags in note, edit, darkmode

+-fix so the "open"-note is maked on the menu in desktop

 -fix so "loading content" doesnt blink by when screen-width changes (set the allnotes/sidebar/heading elements outside so they dont reload when traveling between startpage and new/exisitng note page?)